MatrixLabTools/PotentialDB.jl/docs/src/usage.md

 p = loadpotential(d, "2")
 ```

-To add potential you must create a `Dict`-that holds mandatory keywords need from
+To add potential, you must create a `Dict`-that holds mandatory keywords needed
-registry entry.
-In a case of this example we can load this data from defaultregistry.
+for a registry entry.
+In the case of this example,
+we can load this data from the default registry.

 ```@example 2
 k = d["2"]